SUNET/python_x509_pkcs11/README.md

 ## python_x509_pkcs11

-Seamless signing x509 using PKCS11 device for key storage
+Seamless async signing x509 using PKCS11 device for key storage

 Currently supports
 * Creating a root CA and generating its RSA key in the PKCS11 device